thecmart/manuals/Creating a blank app with Chat SDK attached.md

 30. Go to the [Google Places API](https://developers.google.com/places/) page, click **Get Started**, then click **Places**, and then click **Continue**.

 31. After this you select your Project from the drop down lit and click **Next**.
 Then **QUICKLY** click on **Create a billing Account** when the dialog box pops up.
-If you miss it, simply repeat steps 26 and 27.
+If you miss it, simply repeat steps 30 and 31.
 In order to do this you will need a billing account.
-If you want to do that, then continue, otherwise disable location messages by placing this text into the AndroidApp's `Oncreate` method: ```builder.locationMessagesEnabled(false)``` and skip to the conclusion, otherwise follow the next steps.
+If you want to do that, then continue, otherwise disable location messages by placing this text into the AndroidApp's `Oncreate` method: ```config.locationMessagesEnabled(false)``` and skip to the conclusion, otherwise follow the next steps.

 32. Select your country, and accept the Terms of Service, then click **Agree and Continue**.
 Click **Set up payments profile** and enter your billing information.
 Click **Start my free trial**, then click **Next** to enable to google maps platform.
 Copy your API key and click **Done**.

 33. Although you need to setup billing, Google give you 200 USD per month for free.
-So you can load 10 million free location messages for free per month
+So you can load 10 million free location messages for free per month.

-34. Now click on **SECURE CREDENTIALS** ** NEED TO CHECK THIS OUT!**

-35. Go back to Android Studio, Add this line to the `oncreate` method of the AndroidApp: `config.googleMaps("YOUR COPIED API KEY");`
+34. Go back to Android Studio, Add this line to the `oncreate` method of the AndroidApp: `config.googleMaps("YOUR GOOGLE PLACES API KEY");`

-36. Now go the `AndroidManifest.xml` file and add this line directly above `</application>`line in the file: `<meta-data android:name="com.google.android.geo.API_KEY" android:value="YOUR COPIED API KEY"/>`
+35. Now go the `AndroidManifest.xml` file and add this line directly above `</application>`line in the file: `<meta-data android:name="com.google.android.geo.API_KEY" android:value="YOUR COPIED GOOGLE PLACES API KEY"/>`

-37. Now go to [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/) and click on **Get Started**.
+36. Now go to [Google Static Maps API](https://developers.google.com/maps/documentation/static-maps/) and click on **Get Started**.
 Click on **Maps** and click **Continue**.
 Select the appropriate project and click **Next**, then click **Done**.
 Do not bother copying the API Key.

 ### Conclusion